Brent-W-Anderson/ESSENCE/README.md

 ## TODO:

+### - move index.css to the src/index.scss and have vite copy it over.

 ### - allow AxisArrows to drag objects around the scene.

 ### - AxisArrows + coordinates should be larger if they're further from the camera (zooming in-or-out should also decrease/increase font-size).